Building and burning bridges during mission trips

 - Think before you speak.

-- Have a serious determination to be Christ-like in all things.
+- Determine to be Christ-like in all things.

-- Learn as much as you can about their language/culture.
+- Learn as much as you can about the host culture and the language spoken by its peope.

 - Be a good listener.